Explicit teaching

 Overview

-Explicit teaching is about making the learning intentions and success criteria clear, with the teacher using examples and working though problems, setting relevant learning tasks and checking student understanding and providing feedback.
+Explicit teaching is about making learning intentions and success criteria clear, with the teacher using examples when working though problems, setting relevant learning tasks, checking student understanding and providing feedback.

-Watch this video, which provides strategies for teachers to consider when making their teaching explicit.
+Watch this video to see some strategies for teachers to use to make their teaching explicit.

 Explicit teaching includes seven key components that enable teachers to guide the learning process.
 These components include: